We obtain reusable water from textile wastewater.

 THE PROBLEM

-Water scarcity is worsening, yet for many industries, treating wastewater is still more expensive than disposing of it.
-Extreme pH levels, high salinity, and toxic dyes overwhelm conventional systems, resulting in high treatment costs.
+Water scarcity is worsening and, paradoxically, for many industries, it remains cheaper to dispose of contaminated water than to treat it.
+Extreme pH levels, high salinity, and toxic dyes overwhelm conventional systems, significantly increasing treatment costs.

-This is especially true for the textile industry, where complex wastewater demands multiple treatment steps.
-Combined with stricter regulations, rising water prices, and increasing consumer pressure, affordable and efficient water reuse becomes almost impossible.
+This challenge is especially critical in the textile industry, where complex wastewater requires multiple treatment stages.
+With increasingly strict regulations, rising water costs, and growing consumer pressure, water reuse has become an urgent necessity.
+Enzyva is changing that reality.

 Textile wastewater flowing out of a sewer pipe into a black background.